-Every offering on the Portal undergoes a standardized risk assessment by NextSeed that is applied on all businesses listing on NextSeed.
-The risk assessment is intended to first determine if a prospective issuer fits the business categories offered on NextSeed, based on the objective criteria established by NextSeed.
+Every offering on the Portal undergoes a standardized assessment process by NextSeed that is applied on all businesses listing on NextSeed.
+The assessment is intended to first determine if a prospective issuer fits the business categories offered on NextSeed, based on the objective criteria established by NextSeed.
 If a good fit is found, NextSeed helps the Issuer determine the terms to offer to their prospective investors.
 When assessing the feasibility of a prospective offering, NextSeed typically considers the following key factors:

-- Historical Financial Performance - comparison of key financial ratios to industry standards to evaluate the prospective issuer's strengths and weaknesses - Projected Impact of Proposed Terms - analysis of proposed terms' potential impact on the prospective issuer's overall financial condition - Credit History Information - credit history of the prospective issuer, as well as personal credit histories of key personnel

-- Leadership Experience and Stability - the level of industry expertise and length of tenure of the prospective issuer's leadership - Industry Risk - overall success/failure rate in the relevant industry in which the prospective issuer operates, according to historical data
+- Historical Financial Performance - comparison of key financial ratios to industry standards to evaluate the prospective issuer's strengths and weaknesses - Projected Impact of Proposed Terms - analysis of proposed terms' potential impact on the prospective issuer's overall financial condition - Credit History Information - credit history of the prospective issuer, as well as personal credit histories of key personnel - Leadership Experience and Stability - the level of industry expertise and length of tenure of the prospective issuer's leadership - Industry Risk - overall success/failure rate in the relevant industry in which the prospective issuer operates, according to historical data

-The final terms offered to prospective investors reflect NextSeed's and the Issuer's good-faith assessment, and are not a guarantee or guidance of performance of any kind.
-Investors should consider their own financial advisors for risk assessment and projected investment returns.
+The final terms and valuation of the Securities offered to prospective investors reflect NextSeed's and the Issuer's good-faith assessment, and are not a guarantee or guidance of performance of any kind.
+Investing in securities inherently involves risks, and investors should consider their own investment objectives before investing.